cutdigital/mcut.site/docs/faq.md

     Yes.
 All input meshes must have a consistent winding order, but this order can be either clock-wise (CW) or counter clock-wise (CCW).
 Note however, _that the source mesh can be CCW while the cut mesh is CW, and vice-versa_.

 ??? faq "Degenerate inputs (not in general position)"

+    MCUT expects that all polygon intersections can be reduced to edge-face intersections.

+    A key objective in the design of MCUT is to resolve the combinatorial structure of the meshes being cut by using their connectivity.
+Using edge-face intersections tests compliments our design choice to work with connectivity by: 1) constraining the sources of roundoff error (during polygon intersection tests) for improving robustness, and 2) enabling a general solution to the 'mesh arrangements' problem, catering to numerous mesh configurations such as mesh slicing with arbitrary manifold shapes and surfaces.

-    MCUT is designed for inputs in "general position", but also provides a crude workaround for degenerate inputs.
+    Thus, MCUT is designed for inputs in "general position", but also provides a crude workaround for degenerate inputs.
 Here the notion of general position is defined with respect to the orientation predicate: a set of points is in general position if no three points (where two points are from the same input mesh) are collinear, or that no four points (where three points from the same input mesh) are coplanar.

     The definition of "inputs" is relaxed here.
 Specifically by input, we mean the pairs of polygons from the source-mesh and cut-mesh that are tested for intersection.
 The polygons that are not intersecting in any form (i.e. even not touching) do not have to be in general position.